California Self-Driving Car Accident Lawyers

 Car automation is a relatively new technology.
 It undergoes strict regulations before release, but it might still encounter bugs and errors that could lead to an accident.

 However, we can’t attribute all incidents to the vehicle itself.
 Even the most advanced Tesla models today still need a human driver behind the wheel.
-Our lawyers have observed that many self-driving car accidents in California are caused by negligence.
+Driver error or negligence can still contribute to self-driving car accidents in California.

 Some of the most common causes we see are: